 Once added, the file will show up as linked research on the publication page that you added it to but will be hosted on its own separate publication page.

 Note: You must always make sure that you have the right to upload any content to ResearchGate before doing so.
-For more information see our Copyright section.
+For more information see the Copyright section in the Help Center.

 Can I add publications in languages other than English?

 Yes!
 You’re welcome to add publications in any language to your profile.